Gsara3497/fsdwdtdb-59/README.md

 step 5: Then step by step ( copy and paste ) the answer for [SqlCommends.md] file

-step 6: Then we can see the task github and netlify.
+step 6: Then we can see the task github [https://github.com/Gsara3497/fsdwdtdb-59.git].